 1st Paragraph:

-WHEREAS, HESS ENERGY TRADING COMPANY, LLC, a Delaware limited liability Company
+WHEREAS, HESS ENERGY TRADING COMPANY, LLC, a Delaware limited liability Company (Accepted)

 and………….

 Take out 2nd line starting with “ “are comtemplating entering into” up to the word master agreements in item (ii.) and replace with:

 “agree at the request of Bridgeline Holdings LP to enter into and execute spot and forward purchase and sales agreements, swap transactions and other derivative transactions in crude oil, natural gas and petroleum products from time to time.